sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 ## Inspecting swarm services

-The service definition is stored in the swarm, securely peristeted among the manager nodes.
+The service definition is stored in the swarm, securely persisted among the manager nodes.

 _ Check the service details: _

 ```
 docker service inspect pinger
 ```

+> Docker Swarm is built from the open-source SwarmKit project - [docker/swarmkit]()

 ---